-- Early and long-term engagement enables members to reap the most rewards; do not sit on the sidelines as an affiliate.
-This has been proven through Gen-II and now Gen-III ERCs.
-The level of active industry member participation over years of membership is directly related to benefits accrued. - Active participation in strategic planning, providing guidance on research and education through the IAB, brings relevance.
-As shown in the referenced studies, both industry and the ERC gain significant benefits in high level, long-term partnerships to guide the centerâ€[TM]s strategic plan. - Bring students to your firm for ERC-relevant internships.
+- Active participation in strategic planning, providing guidance on research and education through the IAB, brings relevance.
+As shown in the referenced studies, both industry and the ERC gain significant benefits in high level, long-term partnerships to guide the center's strategic plan. - Bring students to your firm for ERC-relevant internships.
 ERC students are different in terms of their skill sets and experiences; and these differences can be leveraged by companies that actively engage with these students early in their academic careers. - Become a champion for a thrust or a testbed.
 Nothing engages and impacts like active engagement and championing of a specific project.
 Get in the trenches. - Provide sponsored project in addition to membership support for the most payback to the firm.
 Companies who benefit most understand that the value of the research and education goes beyond core research.
 Companies can tailor results to their benefit through support of directed research that builds on the ERC core research base.